spcl/daceml/README.md

 ## Development
 The `Makefile` contains a few commands for development tasks such as running tests, checking formatting or installing the package.

+For example, the following command would install the package and run tests
+	VENV_PATH='' make install test

+If you would like to create a virtual environment and install to it, remove `VENV_PATH=''` from the above command